ribu-singh/Vocode-Backend/apps/client_backend/README.md

 3. Configure firewall rules to allow port 3000
 4. Connect using `ws://YOUR_GCP_IP:3000/conversation`

-## Using with React SDK
+## Using with Frontend

-For production use with the Vocode React SDK, you'll need to:
+For production use with web frontends (React, Angular, etc.), you'll need to:
 1. Host your server (or use a tunnel like ngrok)
-2. Update your React app to connect to your server's WebSocket endpoint
+2. Update your frontend app to connect to your server's WebSocket endpoint
 3. Use WSS (WebSocket Secure) for production deployments
+4. Implement Web Audio API for microphone capture and audio playback

 ## API Configuration